Dr Anna Troisi

 Biography

-At UAL, Anna serves as Chair of the Research and Knowledge Exchange Ethics Sub-Committee (RKEESC) and member of the UAL Academic Board and Research Committee.
-She is also EDI Chair for ACM Creativity and Cognition 2025–26, a National Teaching Fellow (2024), and PFHEA (2025).
+At the University of the Arts London, Anna is Reader in Creative Computing and Equitable Futures, Chair of the Research and Knowledge Exchange Ethics Sub-Committee (RKEESC), and a member of the Academic Board and Research Committee.